erinkeith/erinkeith.github.io/135/topics/program_basics.md

 }</code></pre>

 <p>but it's a best practice to include the return statement and grading will reflect that.
-Again, there are a couple of valid variations of this, but in this class you'll see the <a href="#PreferredFormat">preferred format</a>.</p>
+Again, there are a couple of valid variations of this, but in this class you'll see the preferred format.</p>